-The current design assumption is that a traffic signal is needed at N Williams Avenue and NE Hancock Street to accommodate a diagonal bike crossing.
-Options for transitions to tie into existing bike facility north of N Broadway will be further evaluated during design.
+The current design assumption is that a traffic signal is needed at N Williams Avenue and NE Hancock Street to accommodate a diagonal bicycle crossing.
+Options for transitions to tie into existing bicycle facility north of N Broadway will be further evaluated during design.

-The additional bike signals at the intersection of NE Weidler Street and N Vancouver Avenue (eastbound), NE Weidler Street and N Williams Avenue (northbound), and N Williams Avenue and NE Hancock Street (northbound) would create a safer and more comfortable experience for eastbound and northbound cyclists traversing the cover area.
+The additional bicycle signals in both design options at the intersections of NE Weidler Street and N Vancouver Avenue (eastbound), N Williams Avenue and NE Hancock Street (northbound), and at N Broadway and N Vancouver Avenue in the 2-way Ramsay Design Option would create a safer and more comfortable experience for eastbound, southbound, and northbound cyclists traversing the cover area.